Wertheim Model A Sewing Machine

 Oh, incidently, even though the needle plate was jammed, I was surprised when I opened the base (it has a little button on the front) that the shuttle and bobbin are still present.
 Not bad for a machine that’s about 140 years old!

 By taking a close up photo of the front arm I was able to see the outline of the word Wertheim across the front sewing bar.
 I was only able to identify this machine thanks to Alex Askaroff and his Sewalot site.
-This is an early Wertheim cast iron hand crank machine which dates from around 1870.
+This is an early Wertheim cast iron hand crank vibrating shuttle (characterised by the curved arm of the shuttle motion) machine which dates from around 1870.
 Unfortunately I don’t know any of the history of this particlular machine.